JeffreyRodriguez/Liberator12k/README.md

 This is a US-based operation.
 I won't knowingly ship internationally or to a forwarder either, sorry!

+There's a metric version but it's less well documented and the STLs are not included in the release.
+You can render them, but it's a bit manual.

-Join the chat, there's other builders around the world.
-There's a metric version but it's less well documented.
+Join the chat, there's other builders around the world who can help out.

 <!-- NEW PAGE -->
 ## How to Laugh at Danger